Onasemnogene abeparvovec (Zolgensma)

-Onasemnogene abeparvovec can pass into body fluids (urine, feces, saliva).
-For at least 1 month after your child receives a dose, avoid allowing the child's body fluids to come into contact with hands or other surfaces.
+Onasemnogene abeparvovec can pass into your child's stools (bowel movements).
+For at least 1 month after your child receives a dose, avoid allowing the child's stools to come into contact with hands or other surfaces.
 Wear rubber gloves while cleaning up the child's body fluids, handling contaminated trash or laundry, or changing diapers.
 Seal used diapers in disposable bags and throw them into the trash.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 Onasemnogene abeparvovec side effects